loxamir/sincronizador/README.md

-# Sincronizador Online/Offline
+# Synchronize your Odoo and get tracking of all changes

-The Sincronizador allow the user work locally with a server and synchronize the data in real time while there's internet, when the internet goes down it keep the system working and synchronize every document when the internet came back.
+This module allow the user work locally with a server and synchronize the data in real time while there's internet, when the internet goes down it keep the system working and synchronize every document when the internet came back.

-Have a track of every change made on odoo documents with coudhdb version system
+Have a track of every change made on odoo documents with coudhdb version system, The odoo documents will be referenced by it's XML IDs on Couchdb

-# The requisites:
+# The prerequisites:
 Working Couchdb 2 server

 Working Odoo 8 server